Oge77/Developing_Data_Products/README.md

 This leads to another approch of looking at the adjusted R-squared.
 The explanation of this statistic is almost the same as R-squared but it's designed to build in an automatic penalty for adding an extra variable.
 We compare R-squared to the adjusted R-squared
+Full description of the processing workflow is available on ....

+Source code is available on the GitHub(https://github.com/Oge77/Developing_Data_Products/)